Poison Ivy (character)

-Poison Ivy is a misanthropic botanist and biochemist who possesses a poisonous touch, enhanced physical abilities, and a supernatural control over plant life.
-Empowered by the interplanetary force known as the Green, she uses her powers for the purposes of ecoterrorism.
-She is typically drawn barefoot in a one-piece costume adorned with leaves and vines, with occasional variations to her skin tone.
-Originally characterized as a supervillain, she has periodically been depicted as an antiheroine as of The New 52 and DC Rebirth.
-Poison Ivy is one of Batman's most enduring enemies, belonging to the collective of adversaries who make up his rogues gallery.
+In her comic book appearances, Poison Ivy is depicted as a doctor of botany-turned-misanthropic ecoterrorist in Gotham City named Pamela Lillian Isley, PhD (/ˈaɪzli/ EYEZ-lee) with the ability to control all plant life.
+Empowered by an elemental force known as the "Green", Ivy attempts to protect the sanctity and supremacy of nature at all costs by lashing out against humanity, which brings her into conflict with Batman.
+While usually portrayed as a supervillain, Ivy has also been an antiheroine at times as well as the primary love interest of Harley Quinn as of The New 52 and DC Rebirth relaunches.
+A one-piece costume adorned with leaves and vines serves as Poison Ivy's visual motif.

-She has been featured in many media adaptations related to Batman.
-Uma Thurman portrayed the character in Batman & Robin.
-Clare Foley, Maggie Geha, and Peyton List played her in Gotham, while Bridget Regan portrayed her in the third season of the Arrowverse series Batwoman.
-She was voiced by Diane Pershing in the DC Animated Universe, Piera Coppola on The Batman animated series, Tasia Valenza for the Batman: Arkham video game franchise, Riki Lindhome in The Lego Batman Movie, and Lake Bell in Harley Quinn.
+Poison Ivy has been adapted in various media incarnations, having been portrayed by Uma Thurman in the 1997 film Batman & Robin; Clare Foley, Maggie Geha and Peyton List in the Fox television series Gotham; and Bridget Regan in The CW's Arrowverse series Batwoman.
+Diane Pershing, Tasia Valenza, Lake Bell, Tara Strong, and others have provided the character's voice ranging from animation to video games.

 Publication history

-Poison Ivy was created by Robert Kanigher and Carmine Infantino, the character first appeared in Batman #181 (June 1966).
-Infantino discussed how the character was created "The only reason she came about was because of Catwoman on the Batman show.
+Poison Ivy was created by Robert Kanigher and Carmine Infantino; the character first appeared in Batman #181 (June 1966).
+Infantino discussed how the character was created: "The only reason she came about was because of Catwoman on the Batman show.
 They wanted more female villains.
-What was the other one I did.. the Silver Fox!
+What was the other one I did... the Silver Fox!
 And then Batgirl.
 That show, because of it we were selling a million copies a month.
 But that show, when it died, so did the comic books."

 Poison Ivy's origin is depicted in Neil Gaiman's short story "Pavane" (Secret Origins #36, 1988), during which she declares herself to be nature's daughter and the world's rightful ruler; it is later revealed that her powers were gifted to her by the environmental force known as the Green.
 Ivy is considered extremely beautiful within the DC Universe, and is often presented as a temptress.
 She is typically depicted barefoot with long flowing hair, plant vines extending over her limbs, and a green one-piece suit adorned with leaves, with occasional variations to her skin tone.

 Writer J. T. Krul, who helped further define Poison Ivy's personality, summed up her character with the following quote:

 After appearing in various DC Comics publications, Poison Ivy starred in her first solo comic book series with the 2016 miniseries Poison Ivy: Cycle of Life and Death.
 This was followed by the 2021 graphic novel Poison Ivy: Thorns, and the eponymously titled Poison Ivy, an ongoing comic book series first published in 2022.
 The character also co-starred in the miniseries Harley Quinn and Poison Ivy (2019–2020).